Creating more sustainable textile fibers with CO₂

 Sustainable production process

-Our goal is to use CO2 in more and more applications in a circular economy process and save crude oil.
+Our goal is to use CO₂ in more and more applications in a circular economy process and save fossil resources

 Development partners display interest

-- The properties of TPU fibers with built-in CO2 are good enough to perform in many textile applications
+- cardyon®-based TPU yarns have the potential to perform in many textile applications